con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 With largeness, vastness, and profundity,
 With meaning great, achieving beings' aims,
 Just this makes up the sphere of every buddha
-That's taught by every truly awakened one.
+That's taught by all the true awakened ones.
 (167)

 ## Colophon: